SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_patterns.md

 # Patterns

 Patterns determine how material is distributed within a print.
 Different patterns can affect strength, flexibility and print speed using the same density setting.
+The infill pattern also impacts the uniformity of the layer times, since the patterns may be constant, or present significant variations between adjacent layers.

 There is no one-size-fits-all solution, as the best pattern depends on the specific print and its requirements.